-Click to see higher resolution –

 Hearts and Minds.
 (LEFT) A Marine PR officer hands out leaflets to local Somalis.
 (RIGHT) A Marine holding a Somali baby waits in turn for US Naval doctors to examine the child.

 (LEFT) US Marines move from house to house in search of illegal weapons.
 The man climbing through the window is armed with some heavy ordnance in the form of an 84mm M136 AT4 anti-tank bazooka — a weapon first designed and manufactured in Sweden.
 Although the Marines spent their fair share of time in Somalia, attempting to restore peace and thwarting the warring clans, their activities were overshadowed by the operations of Delta Force and the Rangers who arrived much later.
 Incidentally, one of the US Marines who took part in these early operations was Warlord Mohammed Farrah Aidid’s own US-educated son, Hussein Farrah, who in 1996, took over leadership of the Habr Gadr clan after the death of his father.

 (RIGHT) PFC Chris Boone of the 2nd Brigade, 10th Mountain stands guard at the Somali village of Belet Uen.
 (US Army)

 Men from the 10th Mountain ride Somali-style through the streets of Kismayu, as part of a convoy composed of Americans and Belgians.

 (LEFT) Canadians from No. 3 Commando, Canadian Parachute Regiment walk a patrol at Belet Uen.
 In the fore is a radioman.
 His weapon is an American-made M16A2.
-Faced with repeated thieving at their supply base, a group of irate Canadian paratroopers caught the suspected thief — a Somali, who they subsequently beat and killed in custody.
-As news of the death spread, a horrified Canadian government resorted to the radical step of disbanding the entire regiment — a unit which had been in existence from World War II.
+Faced with repeated thieving at their supply base, a group of irate Canadian paratroopers caught the suspected thief — a Somali, whom they subsequently beat and killed in custody.
+As news of the death spread, a horrified Canadian government resorted to the radical step of disbanding the entire regiment — a unit which had been in existence since World War II.